 - Locking themselves into something long term

-It is only natural when leading a CR to want to clamp down to “control” the innovative, unexpected actions.
-The interesting fact, however, is that the more we clamp down and try and control his actions, the more he will fight back.
-It is not that he is fighting us or the rules; he is fighting the suffocation of having his freedom taken away.
+It is only natural when leading a CR to want to clamp down to “control” their innovative, unexpected actions.
+The interesting fact, however, is that the more we clamp down and try to control their actions, the more they will fight back.
+It is not that they are fighting us or the rules, they are fighting the suffocation of having their freedom taken away.

-It is often hardest for the concrete sequential adult to embrace the concrete random because to the concrete sequential, “the right way to do it” is paramount.
-To the concrete sequential, the concrete random isn’t doing things the accepted way, and rather than perceiving the concrete random as innovative and experiential, he may perceive him as rebellious.
+It is often hardest for the Concrete Sequential adult to embrace the Concrete Random learner because to the CS, “the right way to do it” is paramount, and the CR isn’t doing things the accepted way.
+Rather than perceiving the Concrete Random as innovative and experiential, they may be perceived as rebellious.

 Strategies for Home

-- Encourage her to evaluate music, movies, and books rather than stating what she can or cannot read, watch or listen to.
+- Encourage them to evaluate music, movies, and books rather than stating what they can or cannot read, watch, or listen to.
 Spend time discussing those things together without being didactic.

-- Give him ample opportunity to make choices early in life when choices are less life-altering.
-I said “We need a lawnmower.
+- Give them ample opportunity to make choices early in life when choices are less life-altering.
+I said to my son, “We need a lawnmower.
 This is the budget.
 It should be self-propelled so your sister or I can also use it.
 Go pick any one you want that meets these criteria.”
-There was no risk to me in asking Matthew to make this purchase.
-It was a perfect way to encourage him to make an important decision – he knew the goal, and he got to hear the magical words “any one you want.”
+There was no risk to me in asking my son to make this purchase.
+It was a perfect way to encourage him to make an important decision.
+He knew the goal, and he got to hear the magical words “any one you want.”

-- Let her make mistakes and learn from those mistakes while still young and at home rather than choosing for her all the time in order to prevent a less desired outcome.
-Remember that the CR needs to find out first hand whenever possible.
+- Let them make mistakes and learn from those mistakes while still young and at home rather than choosing for them all the time in order to prevent a less desired outcome.
+Remember that the CR needs to find out firsthand whenever possible.

-- Determine that your relationship with him is paramount and maintain it at all costs.
-Determine to stay with him as he learns about his world and what will happen if he tries this or that.
+- Determine that your relationship with them is of the greatest importance and maintain it at all costs.
+Determine to stay with them as they learn about their world and what will happen if they try this or that.

 Strategies for the Classroom

 - Be very clear about what you really want from this child.
-If you want him to be good at following directions or if you want him to do his homework every night, I’m not so sure how it will go.
-If, however, your goal is that he learn the material, you might remain open to how he learns it.
-Homework every night might not be the most productive for him.
-Make a deal (CRs LOVE making deals!) that as long as he shows he knows the stuff he won’t have to do his homework.
-I can pretty well guarantee he will learn the material perfectly!
+If you want them to be good at following directions or do their homework every night, I’m not so sure how it will go.
+If, however, your goal is that they learn the material, you might remain open to how they learn it.
+Homework every night might not be the most productive for them.
+Make a deal (CRs LOVE making deals!) that as long as they show they know the stuff they won’t have to do their homework.
+I can pretty well guarantee they will learn the material perfectly!

 - Don’t insist that it can only be done one way.
-This is like saying “sic ‘m” to a bull dog.
-Clearly state the goal, show an example of a project or problem done correctly (as to the answer) and while you can show the child how you would do it, don’t insist she follow the steps exactly.
-Give her room to create something new.
-Rather than always insisting on a written paper, make room for other ways to show learning such as interviewing a classmate, making a tangible project, creating a poster that will show all the points of learning – or better yet, ask her to create a product that will showcase all she knows.
+This is like saying, “sic ‘em,” to a bulldog.
+Clearly state the goal, show an example of a project or problem done correctly (as to the answer), and while you can show the child how you would do it, don’t insist they follow the steps exactly.
+Give them room to create something new.
+Rather than always insisting on a written paper, make room for other ways to show learning such as interviewing a classmate, making a tangible project, creating a poster that will show all the points of learning, or better yet, asking them to create a product that will showcase all they know.

 - Offer a variety of projects rather than specifying exactly how the project should be done.
-For instance, it is totally safe to say, “You are required to do a science project” as long as you also say, “You are totally free to choose the topic and how it looks.”
-Next you can also say, “There should be these particular components included so I know you understand the learning piece.”
-What the CR will hear first is the phrase “totally free” and as long as you say that, you can also stipulate what you need him to do.
+For instance, it is totally safe to say, “You are required to do a science project,” as long as you also say, “You are totally free to choose the topic and how it looks.”
+Next, you can also say, “There should be these particular components included so I know you understand the learning piece.”
+What the CR will hear first is the phrase “totally free” and as long as you say that, you can also stipulate what you need them to do.

-- Be open to challenge without taking it personally.
+- Be open to the challenges without taking it personally.
 Remember, if you think something has to be done one way, be certain your CR students will immediately set out to show you the myriad ways it also can be done.
-Remember you are dealing with creative thinkers who thrive on original ideas, original products, and who just really need to find out for themselves “what will happen if I do this” and “How many ways can this be done?”
+Remember you are dealing with creative thinkers who thrive on original ideas and products, and who just really need to find out for themselves, “What will happen if I do this?” and “How many ways can this be done?”
 The more black and white (sequential) you are in your approach in the classroom, the more you will inspire your CR students to be very colorful (random).